LeeMorinUCF/QMB3311S22/demo_06_PP_Ch_08_Lists/README.md

 ## Slicing Lists

-Some geneticists study types of worm, C. elegans, and refer to them with 3-letter abbreviations.
+Some geneticists study types of worms, *C. elegans*, and refer to them with 3-letter abbreviations.

 ```python